diasfrancisco/Web-Scraper-WEBTOON/README.md

 I then setup a function to iterate through every webtoon link and grab all the details required.
 To gather details I instantiated an instance of the GetDetails class from the 'single_webtoon.py' file.

-The GetDetails class runs the 'get_episodes()' method which opens up a new tab and loads the current webtoon link.
-After the presence of the episode container is detected, the 'get_webtoon_info()' method is called upon.
+The GetDetails class runs the ```get_episodes()``` method which opens up a new tab and loads the current webtoon link.
+After the presence of the episode container is detected, the ```get_webtoon_info()``` method is called upon.
 This function gathers the genre, title, author, views, subscribers and ratings, returning a dict of webtoon info.

 Next, I grabbed the latest ep link and loaded it in the same tab.
 If a maturity notice pops up, then the 'bypass_maturity_notice()' method is called up.
 This method clicks the OK button on the popup and closes it.

 I then created a while loop that only runs if the previous button is present on the page.
 This means I can scrape data from all episodes except the very first one within this loop.
 Within this loop, I first grabbed the url of the current page and used it to generate a friendly ID and a v4 UUID.
 The GenerateIDs class contains 2 methods, 'get_friendly_ID' and 'generate_v4_UUID'.
 The 'get_friendly_ID' method uses the current episode url and splits it up using the "/" as a reference point.
 The parameters [5:7] are used to grab the webtoon title and the current episode title.
 The ```.join()``` function is then used to combine the seperate strings with a "-".
 The 'generate_v4_UUID' method, on the other hand, uses the 'uuid' library to generate a unique ID for each episode using the ```uuid.uuid4()``` function.
 Both methods append the IDs to their respective dictionaries.

-The next method that is called upon in this loop is 'webtoon_dir()'.
+The next method that is called upon in this loop is ```webtoon_dir()```.
 This method checks if the webtoon folder already exists and is used to create a directory for each webtoon in the following manner using the os library.
 ```
 webtoon folder
 |